Note: Exceptions to any prerequisite must be approved by the Department Chair.

 Basic tools and techniques for specifying, designing, implementing, verifying and validating large software projects.
 Prerequisite: CS 212 or equivalent.

 Fundamental concepts and operations of an operating system.
-Installation and configuration of current versions of the most popular operating systems, such as Windows 2000, UNIX, Windows NT, etc. Administration, trouble-shooting and optimization of operating systems.
+Installation and configuration of current versions of the most popular operating systems, such as Windows, Linux, and Mac OS.
+Administration, trouble-shooting and optimization of operating systems.
 Prerequisite: CS 212 or equivalent.

 Operating systems and computer system structures.
 Process management and synchronization.
 Memory management.
 File systems.
 I/O systems.
 Distributed systems.
 Protection and security in operating systems.
 Prerequisite: CS 331.